hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

   - blogging
 layout: post
 ---
-Today, I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2017 which will probably be released soon.
+Today, I would like to present my planned workflow using the Sony a7III, Samsung T3, Lightroom and the Macbook Pro 2017.

 Whenever, I buy a new Macbook I also look on what accessories would be available to improve my photography workflow.

-I bought my Sony A7 a few months ago as I wanted to have a full frame camera.
-The Sony A7 is a real bargain compared to the more expensive Sony A7RII.
+I bought my Sony a7 a few months ago as I wanted to have a full frame camera.
+The Sony a7 is a real bargain compared to the more expensive Sony a7RII.
+However, I am planning to get the Sony a7III once it will be released since I would like to record in 4K in the future and benefit of faster autofocus.

 At the moment I don't need 4K, hundreds of AF tracking points and burst speed is also not important for me.
 So there is actually no reason for me to pay 2000 EUR more for a camera where I don't use all the functions.